Zhang Shuxian: 2023

 In the first half of the 2023 season, Zhang did not win any title with Zheng Yu.
 The duo opened the year by reaching the semi-finals of the BWF Super 1000 tournament, the Malaysia Open, but was stunned by Korean pairing Baek Ha-na and Lee Yu-lim.
 Other semi-finals finished were at the All England and the Singapore Opens.
 Zhang and Zheng also reached the quarter-finals in the India, Swiss, and Indonesia Opens.
 During the 2023 Indonesia Masters, Zhang partnered Liu Shengshu, the reigning World Junior Champion in two categories.
 They eventually won the title.
 Zhang was also part of the China winning squad in the Sudirman Cup.
 Their achievement was able to bring them up to 2nd place in the BWF rankings.
 In August, Zhang and Zheng finished as semi-finalists in the BWF World Championships, losing to their compatriots Chen Qingchen and Jia Yifan.
-The defeat exacerbated the head-to-head record over Chen and Jia to 0–6.
+The defeat exacerbated the head-to-head record over Chen and Jia to 0–6.On November 6, in the 2023 Hylo Open Women's Doubles Final, Zhang Shuxian/Zheng Yu 18-21, 1-1 Apriyani Rahayu/ Siti Fadia Silva Ramadhanti(withdrawal) won the 2023 Hylo Open Women's Doubles Championship.
+On November 19, in the women's doubles final of the 2023 Japan Masters, Zhang Shuxian/Zheng Yu defeated Liu Shengshu/Tan Ning 12-21, 21-12, 21-17 and won the championship.